samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 [Source](http://www.tupperware.com/media/catalog/product/cache/1/image/600x/9df78eab33525d08d6e5fb8d27136e95/l/u/lunchits_2018_mid_july-1.jpg)

 > Tuples are like Tupperware containers that let you store different types of food on each container.
-We can collect and bundle the containers and we can disperse them.
+We can collect and bundle the containers and we can disperse them as well.
 At the same time, we can make it optional to fill a container.
 However, it would be a good idea to keep the containers with uncertain content at the bottom of the stack to make the containers with guaranteed content both easy to find and predictable.

 ### Rest Elements In Tuple Types

 In TypeScript 3.0, the last element of a tuple can be a rest element, `...element`.
 The one restriction for this rest element is that it has to be an array type.
 This structure is useful when we want to create open-ended tuples that may have zero or more additional elements.
 It's a boost over the optional `?` postfix as it allows us to specify a variable number of optional elements with the one condition that they have to be of the same type.

 For example, `[string, ...number[]]` represents a tuple with a string element followed by any amount of `number` elements.
-This tuple could represent a student name followed by test scores:
+This tuple could represent a student name followed by test scores.

+Replace the content of `index.ts` with the following:

 ```typescript
 type TestScores = [string, ...number[]];